 My Approach

 Psychotherapy attends to the most hidden and unknown parts of the self.
-We are curious about the deeper meaning of your difficulties and where they might have originated.
-We explore the thoughts, beliefs, fantasies, dreams, relationship patterns and socio-cultural contexts that influence your everyday way of being.
+I am curious about the deeper meaning of your difficulties and where they might have originated.
+Together, we explore the thoughts, beliefs, fantasies, dreams, relationship patterns and socio-cultural contexts that influence your everyday way of being.
 Your childhood, family history and painful past experiences/traumas are all taken into account as a part of who you are as a person in the world, rather than your diagnosis or observable symptoms.

 Therapy offers a space for you to speak freely and openly about whatever comes to mind, uncensored.
 As social beings, we tend to silence unacceptable thoughts, conflicting wishes, and anything else that would bring about feelings of shame and guilt.